hoffiee/my-advent-of-code-project/readme.md

 ## TODO

-- [ ] Fix so that all targets builds
 - [ ] Can I make the headerguard to be generic and steered from variables set in cmake?
-- [ ] refactor targets for 2022 so that targets adheres to the same pattern.
 - [ ] Simplify folder structure, it's a bit of a hassle to use tbh.
 - [ ] Fix linting faults in python
 - [ ] Python: setup config for pylint, mypy, black